Turn concepts into precision-engineered products with RapidDirect’s end-to-end expertise.

 Image Description

 Injection molding is one of the most advantageous methods for manufacturing parts.
 The benefits include high efficiency, fast production speed, size and shape flexibility, and operation automation.
 Moreover, products from injection molding are often accurate in size.
-However, several injection molding defects continue to pose a threat to the quality of products.
+However, several injection plastic molding defects continue to pose a threat to the quality of products.
+RapidDirect professional injection molding services are designed to minimize defects and optimize production efficiency, whether for prototypes or mass production.

 This article aims at discussing the various injection molding parts defects and causes.
 It also sheds light on the various things you can do to fix them.